vinodkd/guts/src/book/01_size.md

 		stop
 		// SLOC: 6, Size: 6* units

-Since we're at the same impasse of not knowing the sizes of operations, let's make some assumptions.
+Since we're at the same impasse of not knowing the sizes of operations and this is a pseudo-language, let's make some assumptions.
 Assuming the size of the `print` and `stop` operations are 1 unit, and using (3):

 		size(program6) = sum(size(5 print operations & 1 stop operation))
 		               = 1* + 1* + 1* + 1* + 1* + 1*